wayneluke/vBulletin-6/Release/release_notes/vBulletin 6.0.6.md

 #### Birthdays

 This feature shows the birthdays of users who have been active within a specific period.
-By default, the activity cutoff is 180 days, and Administrators can adjust this value in the Calendar module.
-When a user clicks or taps on a birthday in the Calendar, the user's profile will be loaded."
+This will show active all members who have been active in the last 30 days.
+These settings can be changed in the AdminCP under Settings -> Options -> User Profile Options.
+When a user clicks or taps on a birthday in the Calendar, the user's profile will be loaded.
+If permissions allow, the user can then leave a visitor message wishing them Happy Birthday.

 #### Holidays